There are a few options for viral COVID-19 tests. The main two types of tests are PCR tests and rapid antigen tests:

 • Less accurate than PCR tests

-There’s another kind of test known as an antibody test, which can help indicate whether you have had COVID-19 in the past.
-Antibody tests are used by scientists to better understand the virus, but they are not used to determine whether you currently have an infection.
+A third test, known as an antibody test, can help indicate whether you have had COVID-19 in the past.
+Antibody tests are used by researchers to better understand the virus, but they are not used to determine whether you currently have an infection.